MainScript/PRIMA_SS23/README.md

 # Welcome!
 This repository contains the software and libraries you need to start creating with FUDGE.

 FUDGE is a lightweight open-source game engine and editor created for educating students in an academic environment in the field of design and development of games and highly interactive applications.
-It may also be used as a rapid prototyping tool to easly convey and evaluate ideas for applications and games and as a tool to create educational games.
+It may also be used as a rapid prototyping tool to easly convey and evaluate ideas for applications and games and as a tool to create educational games.#

+# Examples
+- See the [GameZone](http://games.hs-furtwangen.de/GameZone/) for a selection of applications students have created.
+Filter for "FUDGE" in the technology-dropdown
+- Material of the [Prima-Lectures](https://github.com/JirkaDellOro/Prima#examples) (Prototyping Interactive Media-Applications and Games)
+- See [UfoUndLost](https://jirkadelloro.github.io/UfoundLost/UfoundLost.html), created at the GlobalGameJam 2021

 # Installation
 - Clone this repository or download the zip-file and unpack it to a place of your choice on your computer.